vultr/terraform-provider-vultr/website/docs/r/network.html.markdown

 * `id` - ID of the network.
 * `region` - The region ID that the network operates in.
 * `description` - The description of the network.
-* `v4_subnet` - The IPv4 subnet used when attaching servers to this network.
+* `v4_subnet` - The IPv4 subnet used when attaching instances to this network.
 * `v4_subnet_size` - The number of bits for the netmask in CIDR notation.
 Example: 32
 * `date_created` - The date that the network was added to your Vultr account.